logansease/QwikJson/README.md

 ## Supported Field Types Types
-- Boolean
+- Boolean  / Bool
-- NSString
+- NSString / String
-- NSArray
+- NSArray  / []
 - NSNumber

+* Note, if you are using Swift and using booleans, use Bool.
+DO NOT use Bool? since optional booleans cannot be expressed in objective c

 ### Custom Date Serializers, handle parsing various date / time formats